 The successful candidate will be notified by letter and/or telephone.

 All applicants must complete and mail the following materials to the Flight Path Museum and Learning Center Scholarship Committee.

 - Scholarship Entry Form with a 500-word essay, as described on the entry form.

-- Certified copy of applicant’s high school/college transcript of grades.
+- Copy of applicant’s high school/college transcript of grades.

 - Letters of recommendation from two faculty members of the applicant’s high school, college, university, or technical school.

 Application and supporting documents must be postmarked by Saturday, May 25, 2019 and received by June 1, 2019.